jotavital/financial-management-react-native/README.md

 # About

-This is a simple personal financial management app, built with **React Native** to practice my mobile skills.
+This is a simple personal financial management app, built with **React Native** to practice my mobile development skills.

 # How to run